learn-co-curriculum/dsc-in-depth-ab-testing-lab/README.md

 The data is stored in a file called **multipleChoiceResponses_cleaned.csv**.
 Feel free to check out the original dataset referenced at the bottom of this lab, although this cleaned version will undoubtedly be easier to work with.
 Additionally, meta-data regarding the questions is stored in a file name **schema.csv**.
 Load in the data itself as a Pandas DataFrame, and take a moment to briefly get acquainted with it.

-> Note: If you can't get the file to load properly, try chaging the encoding format as in `encoding='latin1'`
+> Note: If you can't get the file to load properly, try changing the encoding format as in `encoding='latin1'`

 ```python